dafnifacility/dafni-example-models/uk-climate-analysis/README.md

 # UK Climate Analysis

-This examle is selected to provide a more realistic training model, using large climatic datasets and some machine learning methods:
+This example is selected to provide a more realistic training model, using large climatic datasets and some machine learning methods:

 The code has been adapted from this repo: https://github.com/aamirpatel23/UK-Climate-Analysis